gallicchio/learnSDR/docs/lesson08.md

 Besides **QT GUI Range sliders**, **QT GUI Time Sinks**, and **QT GUI Frequency Sinks**, the blocks you'll need are a **Signal Source**, **PlutoSDR Sink**, and **PlutoSDR Source**.

 1. Screw in the two antennas to the Pluto's Tx and Rx ports, taking care not to damage the central pin of the SMA connectors.
 A good technique is to hold the antenna steady with one hand and gently rotate the screw until tight with the other hand.
 Orient the two antennas roughly parallel with each other.

 2. The signal source should put out a complex cosine wave with an adjustable frequency tied to a range slider.
-Connect it to a time sink to visualize its output and also to the PlutoSDR sink, which will combine that signal with the carrier wave and broadcast it through the TX antenna.
-Label the traces in the time sink with **TX** or **transmit** so we can distinguish them from the received signal.
+Connect it to a time sink to visualize its output and also to the PlutoSDR sink, which will combine that signal with the carrier wave and broadcast it through the Tx antenna.
+Label the traces in the time sink with **Tx** or **transmit** so we can distinguish them from the received signal.
 See the parameter table below for the values to use in the PlutoSDR sink.

 3. The PlutoSDR source needs to operate at the same frequency as the sink.
 Connect the PlutoSDR Source to a time sink and a frequency sink.
-Label the time sink traces with **RX** or **receive**.
+Label the time sink traces with **Rx** or **receive**.

 ## Equipment